zhonghan721/tp/docs/UserGuide.md

 <box type="tip" background-color="#d9edf7" border-color="#bce8f1" icon=":bulb:">

 **Tip:**
-You may combine any of the filter and sort options to get the list of Deliveries that you want.
+* You may combine any of the filter and sort options to get the list of Deliveries that you want. <br/><br/>
+* Delivery status is not case sensitive.
+You can type `created` instead of `CREATED` and it will still work.<br/>

 </box>

 <br/>